 - Use of our student Modern Language Center and its wealth of movies, technology, free tutoring, and lounge areas

-Check out our course offerings.
+Browse our course offerings.

-Also, check out the annual Liberal Arts and Sciences $1,000 essay contest (typically due by January), the annual John Weidner Endowed Scholarship for Altruism (typically due by March), and the annual Corrine Welling Scholarship (typically due by April).
+Check out the annual Liberal Arts and Sciences $1,000 essay contest (typically due by January), the annual John Weidner Endowed Scholarship for Altruism (typically due by March), and the annual Corrine Welling Scholarship (typically due by April).

 You must complete:

 - an individual Modern Languages major (Chinese, French, German, or Spanish)

 - and at least six more eligible courses across a minimum of two additional languages (note: you must complete at least two courses in each secondary language)

 Special Note: high school dual enrollment courses do not count toward the Multilingual Major's secondary languages.

 Have questions?
 Please contact Professor of Spanish, Dr. Terri Carney.